-Ski in to the mid-mountain Round House as the first Sun Valley skiers did back in 1939.
-Dine on Austrian fare of fondue by the fire, while an accordion player entertains with classic mountain ski songs.
+At Sun Valley, dine at The Round House as skiers did back in 1939.
+This mid mountain lodge serves traditional Austrian fare of fondue by the fire, while an accordion player entertains with classic mountain ski songs.
 This is a Sun Valley must, now with its own Gondola.

 Collin’s Grill at Watson’s Shelter at Alta, Utah is a surprisingly elegant mid-mountain restaurant with linen table cloths and creative courses, on the third floor- many ski boot steps- but worth it!
 Try the local trout, and conclude with the Heart of Darkness Chocolate dessert.
 A great view of the slopes and skiers passing by on the Collins quad will keep you connected with your Alta ego.

 Steamboat Colorado’s spectacular on mountain dining at Hazie’s is lovely for lunch or dinner atop the gondola, while après ski at Slopeside in Gondola Village is perfect since you don’t have to ski after drinks.

-Lookout Cabin is a cozy mountaintop chalet at Park City vast resort – located mid-station of the Orange Bubble Express from canyons Village with table service and a diverse menu for hungry downhillers.
-The chefs’ prepare your sashimi tuna or mountain man chili in an open kitchen but the stunning view of the Wasatch Mountains is the real attention grabber.
+Lookout Cabin is a mountaintop chalet at Park City’s vast resort – located mid-station of the Orange Bubble Express from Canyons Village with table service and a diverse menu for hungry downhillers.
+The chefs’ prepare your Chili, Bison Poutine or Ramen in an open kitchen but the stunning view of the Wasatch Mountains is the real attention grabber.
 The Viking Yurt is a very special experience dining in a cozy tent at the top of Park City’s Crescent Express.
 Evenings, diners are transported via sleigh for a six-course treat.

 Couloir at Jackson Hole in Wyoming is an extraordinary setting at 9,095′.
 Take the gondola from Teton Village to this spectacular lunch spot with views of Teton Valley and the legendary namesake run – Corbet’s Couloir off Jackson’s 4,139′ vertical Tram.
 Enjoy duck, elk and bison before heading back out for more big game on the ski slopes.